 How Relaynet works

-When the Internet is unavailable, Relaynet turns a sneakernet into an Internet Service Provider, and provides the basis for making software tolerant to delays lasting anywhere from milliseconds to months.
+When the Internet is unavailable, Relaynet continues to run on alternative networks (such as sneakernets or meshnets) which will eventually connect users to the Internet, and it also provides the basis for making software tolerant to delays lasting anywhere from milliseconds to months.
 A proof of concept simulating this scenario with Twitter was built to put Relaynet to the test.

 When the Internet is available, the use of Relaynet will be absolutely transparent to end users.
 Except that their apps will be Offline First – Meaning that they’ll finally be able to cope properly with those small yet frequent disruptions that affect every Internet user, even in developed nations.